fenago/deep-learning-for-nlp/Lab Guides/chapter_10/Lab_6.md

 # Movie Review Dataset

 In this tutorial, we will use the Movie Review Dataset.
-This dataset designed for sentiment analysis was described previously in Chapter 9.
+This dataset designed for sentiment analysis was described previously .
 You can download the dataset from here:
 - Movie Review Polarity Dataset (review polarity.tar.gz, 3MB).
 http://www.cs.cornell.edu/people/pabo/movie-review-data/review_polarity.tar.
 gz